Features:

 Social Security benefits are protected from inflation and guaranteed for life.
 Social Security is distinct from welfare because it is available only to workers and their families and because it provides benefits which significantly exceed benefits available under welfare programs.
 But it is also distinct from privately purchased pensions or disability and life insurance in that the benefits are not entirely distributed in a manner which reflect contributions.
 Lower-income workers obtain a greater percentage of benefits when compared to their contributions than do middle and upper income wage earners.

 More than 139 million workers pay 6.2 percent of their earnings, up a maximum of $80,400 in 2001, to fund Social Security.
 The self-employed contribute as both employer and employee - 12.4 percent.
-Many Americans depend on Social Security for a great deal of their retirement income.
-(Click to see chart)
+The majority of benefits are received by retired workers, but Social Security also provides benefits to children of workers, spouses of workers and to disabled workers.
+Nearly half of Americans depend on Social Security for a majority deal of their retirement income and over 20% rely on it for over 90%.
+(Click to see chart) This dependency increases with age.

 Over its entire 60-year history, Social Security has never had enough money to pay 75 years of benefits, simply because it is a pay-as-you-go program.
 In any year, most of the money coming in through payroll taxes is also paid out in benefits.
 Revenue not being used to pay Social Security benefits are invested in U.S. Treasury bonds and is thus used to finance other parts of the federal budget.
 In 1998, interest earnings on the $750 billion Social Security surplus were $49.3 billion.